iotaledger/iota.rs/README.md

 This library allows you to do the following:

-* Create blocks with indexation and transaction payloads
+* Create blocks with tagged data and transaction payloads
 * Get blocks and outputs
 * Sign transactions
 * Generate addresses